Existence of Large deviations rate function for any $S$-unimodal map: Introduction

-This rate is strictly negative if and only if $0\notin{\rm cl}(L)$.
-In particular, if $f$ is topologically conjugate to the Feigenbaum map, then

-for any $\alpha\in(0,\sup\{\chi(\mu)\colon\mu\in\mathcal M(f)\})$. \end{theoremb} Theorem A cannot be extended to maps with multiple critical points.
-By {\it a multimodal map} we mean a $C^1$ map of $X$ to itself whose all critical points are non-flat.
-We say a multimodal map $f$ is of class $C^r$ $(r>1)$ if $f$ is $C^r$ outside of the set of critical points.

-\begin{theoremc}[{\bf Breakdown of the LDP}] There exists a multimodal map of class $C^3$ for which the level-2 Large Deviation Principle does not hold. \end{theoremc} A multimodal map we will construct in the proof of Theorem C is non-transitive and has two non-flat critical points, one of which is non-recurrent.
-We do not know if there exists an $S$-unimodal map for which the level-2 LDP does not hold.
-In view of Theorem A and \cite{ChuTak}, to construct such an example one has to remove the non-flatness assumption and allow the recurrence of the critical point.
-The level-2 LDP holds for all $S$-unimodal maps with non-recurrent flat critical points for which all periodic points are hyperbolic repelling \cite{ChuTak}.
+The next theorem asserts that Theorem~A cannot be extended to maps with multiple critical points.

+\begin{theoremb}[The breakdown of the LDP] There exists a $C^3$ interval map with exactly two non-degenerate critical points for which the level-2 LDP does not hold. \end{theoremb}

-The rest of this paper consists of five sections and one appendix.
-In Section~2, we introduce a few basic definitions and facts on infinitely renormalizable $S$-unimodal maps.
-In Section~3, we prove the lower bound for weak*-open sets in Theorem~A for infinitely renormalizable maps.
-In Section~4, we prove the upper bound for weak*-closed sets in Theorem A for infinitely renormalizable maps.
-In Section 5, we consider the remaining at most finitely renormalizable case.
-We prove Theorem B at the end of Section~5, and Theorem C in Section 6.
+The rest of this paper consists of four sections.
+In $\S$2 we introduce several basic definitions and results on $S$-unimodal maps.
+In $\S$3 we prove the lower bound for open sets in Theorem~A. In $\S$4 we prove the upper bound for closed sets in Theorem~A. In $\S$5 we prove Theorem~B.

-Below let us briefly outline the proof of Theorem A. For only finitely renormalizable maps, the dynamics of typical points consists of two stages: a transition to the deepest renormalization cycle, and a circulation within that cycle.
-The LDP restricted to the deepest cycle almost follows from known results, including \cite{CRT}.
-For infinitely renormalizable maps, orbits contained in sufficiently deep cycles are approximated by {\it the post-critical measure} supported on the attracting Cantor set (see Section \ref{analysis}).
-Therefore, all we have to do is to analyze the transitions between cycles.

-The main point of Section 3 is to prove that any $f$-invariant measure supported on a hyperbolic set is approximated with orbit segments from a finite collection of subintervals of $X$ (see Proposition \ref{low}).
+For only finitely renormalizable maps, the dynamics of typical orbits consist of two stages: transition to the deepest renormalization cycle, and circulation within that cycle.
+The LDP restricted to the deepest renormalization cycle mostly follows from the known result \cite{CRT}.
+For infinitely renormalizable maps, orbits contained in sufficiently deep cycles are approximated by the post-critical measure supported on the attracting Cantor set.
+Therefore, all we have to do is to analyze the transitions between renormalization cycles.
+The main point of $\S$3 is to prove that any $f$-invariant measure supported on a hyperbolic set is approximated with orbit segments from finitely many subintervals of $X$ (see Proposition~\ref{low}).
 This claim is standard if the measure is ergodic, and if non-ergodic then we glue orbit segments together which approximate its ergodic components.